Derren Brown: Career

-Other appearances

 In 2008, Brown made a brief cameo in the supernatural drama series Crooked House.
 An interview with Brown was featured in Richard Dawkins' 2009 two-part documentary series The Enemies of Reason.
 Brown explained various psychological techniques used by purported psychics and spiritual mediums to manipulate their audiences.
 The most notable was cold reading, a technique which he discusses extensively in his book Tricks of the Mind.
 Some video footage was also used from his TV special Messiah.
 As part of Channel 4's 3D season in 2009, Brown presented Derren Brown's 3D Magic Spectacular.
-The show was not a new special from Brown; instead, he was the presenter for a number of other magicians and clips that were shown.
+The show was not a new special from Brown, who instead presented a number of other magicians and clips.
 However, he did include one extract taken from a 2006 episode of Trick of the Mind in which he found an object that had been hidden in the streets of Venice by a volunteer.

 In January 2011, to celebrate 10 years since his first television appearance, Channel 4 held a special "Derren Brown Night".
 As well as re-showing The Heist (which had won a recent poll of favourite Brown specials) and one of his Enigma live shows, the channel screened a special documentary called Derren Brown: Behind the Mischief.
 It was a personal and candid film about Brown which included the story of how he met his co-writer (who was featured in Seance), his mother's feelings about his involvement in the Russian Roulette special, and an emotional visit back to his old school, university, and bars/pubs where he first began his career.
 Celebrity contributors included Matt Lucas, Jo Whiley, Stephen Merchant, and Simon Pegg.
 In January 2013, he was featured in a Channel 4 Deal or No Deal special, where he appeared to have predicted all the correct boxes to win the big jackpot of £250,000.
 That same year, he appeared in a comedy sketch at the beginning of an 8 Out of 10 Cats Does Deal or No Deal special.

 In January 2014, Brown appeared as himself in the Sherlock episode "The Empty Hearse", as part of a theory regarding how the title character faked his own death.
 On 9 November 2018, he appeared as a guest on The Joe Rogan Experience to promote his Netflix special Sacrifice.

 In February 2021, Brown appeared in a trailer for the horror video game Little Nightmares II, in which he discussed the nature of nightmares while some of the monsters featured in the game appeared around him.